 Use your dilators occasionally as long as you are not having any difficulty.

 Sexual intercourse also helps to keep the vagina open and is a good alternative to using dilators.

 You might prefer to use your fingers or a vibrator to help stretch your vagina.
 If water soluble lubricants do not give enough lubrication for comfortable intercourse you may want to try a silicone based lubricant.
 These give more lubrication and are usually fine to use after any vaginal irritation caused by radiotherapy has settled down.

-Sometimes chemotherapy is combined with radiotherapy for cancers in the pelvic area.
-For example, cervical cancer, rectal cancer or anal cancer.
+Sometimes chemotherapy is combined with radiotherapy (chemoradiotherapy) for cancers in the pelvic area.
 Having the two treatments together can make the vaginal area very fragile and sensitive.